 10. Be Faithful

 This final rule encompasses every rule before it.
 Being faithful to karate means following its principles and respecting traditions.
 By upholding the high standards which karate sets for its students, they are being faithful to the martial art itself.
 Karate students should look to apply the lessons learned during training to obstacles in their everyday lives.
 Most importantly, students should use the techniques they learn wisely and only for self defense.
-By doing so, it shows a student's faith in the skills they have gained throughout their time training in the sport.
-The bow in karate is meant as a sign of respect and faith for the martial art itself and its teachers.
+By doing so, it shows a student’s faith in the skills they have gained throughout their time training in the sport.
+The bow in karate is meant as a sign of respect and faith for the martial art itself.
 Students will frequently show their faith by bowing at times throughout training sessions or fights, specifically at the beginning and end.